chili-epfl/qml-ar/README.md

 2. Download and print a pdf file with markers:<br /><a href="/examples/00_chest/demo_sheet/ar_demo_sheet.pdf"><img src="https://raw.githubusercontent.com/chili-epfl/qml-ar/master/examples/00_chest/demo_sheet/ar_demo_sheet.png" width="200" /></a>
 3. Attach camera to your PC (device 1 is used by default).
 Point camera towards the printed sheet
 4. A chest from Qt examples and a cuboid should appear, like on the screenshots above.
 5. It's possible to open/close the AR menu by clicking at the center of the screen.
+The menu will appear BELOW the AR component.
 It allows to display markers, dots, change low-pass pose filter coefficient and show shader output on Android API >= 26.
+The menu also allows to adjust HSV Threshold parameters.

 ## The simplest demo
 The project `01_simplest` is specifically designed to show how easy it is to obtain minimal functionality: